Adverb Clause of Reason

 The baby cried loudly because something dropped on his head.

 This sentence consists of two clauses i.e., the first clause, ‘The baby cried loudly,’ is the complete sentence that tells us what happens.
 The second clause starting with the conjunction ‘because,’ is a subordinate clause that tells the reason, i.e., why the baby cried.
-Such subordinate clause, which tells us reason and functions as an adverb in a sentence, is called a subordinate adverb clause of reason.
+Such a subordinate clause, which tells us reason and functions as an adverb in a sentence, is called a subordinate adverb clause of reason or adverbial clause of reason.

 The above sentence consists of the following parts.